audranALU/alu-shell/basics/README.md

-THE DESCRIPTION OF THIS PROGRAM
- This program prints the working directory you are in.
+this is a program to print a working directory